Ramadan Appeal 2019

 To facilitate international food sharing, Australian Relief Organisation has been running Ramadan Campaigns since 2013.
 This campaign is also crucial in a world where more than 1 billion people live under extreme poverty and suffer malnutrition.

-Thanks to your support, we provided iftar dinner and food packs to 33,000 locals in Cambodia, Vietnam, Thailand, Philippines, Indonesia and Papua New Guinea so far.
+Between 2013 and 2018, we shared your iftar dinner and food pack donations with 56,396 locals in Cambodia, Vietnam, Thailand, Philippines, Indonesia and Papua New Guinea.

 Ramadan is fast approaching, so we invite you to share food with needy communities across Asia Pacific.
 We can not think of a better way to celebrate the Ramadan.